 If you want an even brighter image and don't care about accuracy, we reached an astonishing 1,127 nits in the 10% window using the same settings but in the 'Vivid' Picture Mode and Local Contrast on 'High'.

 The Vizio P Series has a decent local dimming feature.
 It's an improvement over the Vizio P Series Quantum 2020, but it's not enough to increase the score.
-There are 144 zones on the 65 inch model, and the 75 inch is advertised to have 210 zones, so local dimming may perform a bit differently, but not much because the number of zones is proportional to the size.
+There are 144 zones on the 65 inch model, and the 75 inch is advertised to have 210 zones, meaning local dimming may perform a bit differently, but not much because the number of zones is proportional to the size.
 The setting for the local dimming is called Active Full Array and we suggest setting it to 'High'.

 There's blooming around bright objects, which affects the uniformity, but it's not as bad as the 2020 model.
 Subtitles also have blooming around them to the point where it bleeds into nearby areas, like the black bars at the bottom of the screen.
 When there's a bright object in a dark scene, the local dimming averages out the dimming between zones, causing some blacks to look gray.
 In terms of fast-moving objects, they transition between zones well in real content.
 The zone transitions are more noticeable with our test patterns, but most people won't watch content like this.
-Overall, the local dimming improves the contrast, but also adds blooming issues.
+The local dimming improves the contrast but also adds blooming issues.